home-assistant/home-assistant.io/source/_integrations/pyload.markdown

 ha_integration_type: integration
 ---

-The `pyload` {% term integration %} allows you to monitor your downloads with [pyLoad](https://pyload.net/) from within Home Assistant and setup automation based on the information.
+The [**pyLoad**](https://pyload.net/) {% term integration %} allows you to monitor your downloads from within Home Assistant.
+This integration provides various sensors to keep track of your download activities and allows creating automations based on the sensor information.

 {% include integrations/config_flow.md %}

+## Sensors

+- **Speed:** Monitors the current download speed.
+- **Active downloads:** Indicate the number of files pyLoad is actively downloading
+- **Downloads in queue:** Shows the number of downloads currently in the queue.
+- **Total downloads:** Indicates the number of completed downloads.
+- **Free space:** Shows the available disk space in the download directory.